-- A. two or more "F's" at the end of any official grading period - B. an unweighted grade point average (GPA) below 1.67 at the end of an official grading period - C. insufficient credits to stay on track for graduation
+- 1. Two or more "F's" at the end of any official grading period - 2.
+An unweighted grade point average (GPA) below 1.67 at the end of an official grading period - 3.
+Insufficient credits to stay on track for graduation

-The Administration and Guidance Department will review the academic progress of each student on Academic probation and create an action plan for academic success.
+The Guidance Department and Administration will review the academic progress of each student on Academic probation and create an action plan for academic success.
 This may include reasonable adjustments to curriculum, schedules, and assessment strategies.
 The process of Academic Probation includes:

-- 1) The Guidance Director identifies a student according to points A-C above. - 2) The Guidance Director will report said student to the Administration. - 3) The Guidance Director, Administration, the SEE CENTER, and applicable teachers will formulate an action plan for academic success for the student. - a) The action plan will include: - i) Required time in the SEE CENTER during and after school hours. - ii) Regular meetings with the Guidance Director - iii) No extracurricular activities. - 4) The student will meet with the Guidance Director and the SEE CENTER to implement the action plan for academic success. - 5) The Guidance Director will share the action plan for academic success with the student's teachers. - 6) The Guidance Director and Administration will review the student's progress for academic success four weeks into the action plan and the next official grading period to determine the student's Academic Probation status. - 7) The Guidance Director and Administration will make a decision whether to continue the action plan for academic success, implement an altered action plan for academic success, or recommend the student for Academic Dismissal From School.
+1. The Guidance Director identifies a student according to points A-C above.

+- 2. The Guidance Director will report said student to the Administration. - 3.
+The Guidance Director, Administration, the SEE CENTER, and applicable teachers will formulate an action plan for academic success for the student.
+The action plan will include: - a.
+Required time in the SEE CENTER during and after school hours. - b.
+Regular meetings with the Guidance Director - c.
+No extracurricular activities. - 4.
+The student will meet with the Guidance Director and the SEE Center to implement the action plan for academic success. - 5.
+The Guidance Director will share the action plan for academic success with the student's teachers. - 6.
+The Guidance Director and Administration will review the student's progress for academic success four weeks into the action plan and the next official grading period to determine the student's Academic Probation status. - 7.
+The Guidance Director and Administration will make a decision whether to continue the action plan for academic success, implement an altered action plan for academic success, or recommend the student for academic dismissal from school.